duleorlovic/blog/_posts/2016-01-27-ionic-begginer-examples.markdown

 [ionic_publish](https://github.com/duleorlovic/config/blob/master/my_bashrc.sh)
 my bash function.

 When you want to publish another release, you need to update `config.xml` version attribute (do not touch id attribute).

+On google play, when you create new application and upload apk, you need to fill store listing: title, short and full description, high-res icon, feature graphic, 2 non android screenshots, target country, mark as free app...

 # Old browsers